Ahmed2120/assessment-test/README.md

 # assessment

-### Type Done in textField to navigate to home page.
+### Type "Done" in textField to navigate to home page.

 ## Getting Started